manifold-systems/manifold/docs/docs.md

 Bridging the worlds of data and code, a *type manifold* acts as an adapter to automatically connect data resources to Java's type system.
-The core Manifold framework seamlessly plugs into the Java compiler enabling a type manifold to transform structured data into a data _type_ directly accessible in your Java code eliminating code generation build steps otherwise required with conventional tools.
+The core Manifold framework seamlessly plugs into the Java compiler enabling a type manifold to transform structured data into data _types_ directly accessible in your Java code eliminating code generation build steps otherwise required with conventional tools.
 Additionally, the [Manifold plugin](#ide-support) provides comprehensive integration for type manifolds in both [IntelliJ IDEA](https://www.jetbrains.com/idea/download) and [Android Studio](https://developer.android.com/studio).
 Types are always in sync; changes you make to resources are